 If the amount of collateral provided by the BRP exceeds the collateral requirement, the BRP may request from eSett that the exceeding part of its collateral is released.
 Such requests can be made through the Online Service on any day of the week.
 If the request is valid, eSett will instruct the BRP's settlement bank to transfer the funds to BRP's other account.
-The settlement bank will not allow the BRP to withdraw any funds from its settlement account.
+The settlement bank will not allow the BRP to withdraw any funds from its pledged settlement account or cash collateral account.

-The BRP has to inform eSett about the account to be used for releasing the excess collateral.
-The collateral release account will be updated by the BRP through Online service at the same time as the settlement account (see chapter 8.4 about updating the settlement account).
+The BRP has to inform eSett about the account to be used for releasing the excess collateral when Pledged Settlement Account Model is used, the collateral release account will be updated by the BRP through Online service at the same time as the settlement account (see chapter 8.4 about updating the settlement account).
 The BRP will also send eSett the Standard payment instructions signed by the signatory authorized to act on behalf of the BRP. eSett compares the Standard payment instructions with the collateral release account number updated through Online service.
 After verifying the release account number this way, eSett approves of it in the system.
+If BRP uses Cash Settlement Account Model, collateral is released to the Cash Account.